scnr/book/src/how-to/scan-services.md

 You can setup the proxy like so:

-    bin/scnr http://target-url --scope-page-limit=0 --checks=*,-common_*,-backup*,-backdoors,-directory_listing --plugin=proxy --audit-jsons --audit-xmls
+    bin/scnr http://target-url --scope-page-limit=0 --checks=*,-passive/* --plugin=proxy --audit-jsons --audit-xmls

 The default proxy URL will be: `http://localhost:8282`

 The `--scope-page-limit=0` option tells the system to not do any sort of crawl and only use what has been made visible via the proxy.

-The set `--checks` option tells the system to load all but irrelevant checks for service scans -- common files and directories and the like don't really apply in this case.
+The `--checks` option tells the system to load all but irrelevant checks for service scans -- common files and directories and the like don't really apply in this case.

 The `--audit-jsons --audit-xmls` options restrict the scan to only JSON and XML inputs.